Manouchehri/UnicornFig/README.md

 ```

 Of course, both the `-json` and `-yaml` arguments are optional.
 If neither are provided, Unicorn will execute the
-program from provided and not write to any files.
+program file provided and not write to any files.

 You can see a practical example of how you might use Unicorn and Fig in the
 [demo](https://github.com/redwire/UnicornFig/tree/master/demo) contained in the repository!